MRtrix3/MRtrix3.github.io/_posts/2018/01/2018-01-30-announcing-the-first-mrtrix3-workshop-paris-june-22-24.md

 #### Registration

 The registration fee (in AU$) is:
-- AU$ 750 for MSc/MD/PhD students _(approx. €490 / US$ 600)_
+- AU$ 750 for MSc/MD/PhD students _(approx. €490 / US$ 600)_.
+Students must send a letter confirming student status signed by their supervisor to workshop@mrtrix.org within a week of registration.
 - AU$ 900 for other academic attendees _(approx. €590 / US$ 730)_
 - AU$ 1,500 for commercial attendees _(approx.  €980 / US$ 1210)_

 Registration includes all sessions, coffee/tea breaks and lunch for each day.
 Accommodation is _not_ included.
 All course materials, including lecture slides, tutorial instructions, and example data sets will be made available after the course.

-The registration page will be open from **Tuesday 13 February** at **10pm (CET)**, and will close once the maximum of 80 participants has been reached.
+[The registration page can be found here](https://events.ticketbooth.com.au/event/mrtrix3-workshop-paris/).
+It will be open from **Tuesday 13 February** at **10pm (CET)**, and will close once the maximum of 80 participants has been reached.
 A further announcement will be made nearer the time with further details.

 ---